- 필수 기능

 In Datadog, on the Retention Filters tab, you can see a list of all retention filters:

 Note: The order of the retention filter list changes indexing behavior.
 If a span matches a retention filter early in the list, the span is either kept or dropped.
-Any matching retention filter lower on the list does not catch the already-processed span.
+Any matching custom retention filter lower on the list does not catch the already-processed span.

 The Spans Indexed